The Esquire Interactive Legal Marketing Team

 - We don’t do average.
-Our branding, messaging, and website development allows our clients to stand out from the competition.
+Our branding, messaging, and website development allow our clients to stand out from the competition.

 Our Management Team

-Jeff is our esteemed leader, visionary, and all-around great guy (he pays us, so we have to say this).
-In a former life Jeff was a “big firm” corporate and securities attorney and general counsel.
-Now he’s an author or two books (Internet Branding for Lawyers: Building the Client-Centered Website, and The Essential Attorney Handbook for Internet Marketing, Search Engine Optimization, and Website Development Management), internet entrepreneur, and driving force behind LawPrESQ and Esquire Interactive.
+Jeff is our esteemed leader, visionary, and an all-around great guy (he pays us, so we have to say this).
+In a former life, Jeff was a “big firm” corporate and securities attorney and general counsel.
+Now he’s an author of two books (Internet Branding for Lawyers: Building the Client-Centered Website, and The Essential Attorney Handbook for Internet Marketing, Search Engine Optimization, and Website Development Management), internet entrepreneur, and driving force behind ePRESQ™ and Esquire Interactive.

-- Good website design is more than the images that make up the website.
-It also includes the messages and content that are necessary in order for a website to resonate with potential clients.
+Good website design is more than the images that make up the website.
+It also includes the messages and content that are necessary for a website to resonate with potential clients.

 Questions for Cesar

-- With WordPrESQ, we want to develop the premier system for law firms on the WordPress platform.
-I’ve worked with a number of other platforms, such as Joomla, and in my opinion, WordPress is by the far the leading platform in terms of ease-of-use, stability, and functionality.
+With ePRESQ™, we want to develop the premier system for law firms on the WordPress platform.
+I’ve worked with numerous other platforms, such as Joomla, and in my opinion, WordPress is by far the leading platform in terms of ease of use, stability, and functionality.
 WordPress does not natively come with the functionality that law firms typically want – like the ability to easily create new attorney profiles, particularly “brochure/microsite” profiles, and to automatically associate attorneys with the practice areas so that a list of attorneys in each practice area can be shown on the practice area page.
-Our driving objective is to continue to increase the functionality of WordPrESQ™ to offer the key functionality that attorneys want.
+Our driving objective is to continue to increase the functionality of ePRESQ™ to offer the key functionality that attorneys want.

 Kelly is our primary Internet Marketing and Social Media expert.
-She works with attorneys to create effective Internet marketing campaigns according to the specific needs of your firm.
+Along with being one of the nicest human beings you will ever meet, she is also one bad mamma jamma.
+She works with attorneys to create effective Internet marketing campaigns according to the specific needs of their firms.